fzero/lhl-lectures/w2d2bo-es6/README.md

 ## Arrow functions

-Things to know about fat arrows:
+Things to know about arrow functions:

 - New ES2015 syntax for declaring **anonymous** functions
 - They are **anonymous**-only, not named as in function declarations